Kathleen Fitzpatrick Visiting Fellowships

 The funding for the Kathleen Fitzpatrick Visiting Fellowships flows from the awarding of the 2015 Australian Research Council Kathleen Fitzpatrick Australian Laureate Fellowship to Professor Orford.
 The Kathleen Fitzpatrick Australian Laureate Fellowship is awarded annually to a highly ranked female recipient of an Australian Laureate Fellowship from the humanities, arts, and social science disciplines.
 The Fellowships include additional funding for recipients to undertake an ambassadorial role to promote women in research and to mentor early career researchers.
 More details about this scheme to support women in research is available from the Australian Research Council.

 Information about current and former Kathleen Fitzpatrick Visiting Fellows and their projects is available on the Visiting Fellows page.

+Applications for Kathleen Fitzpatrick Visiting Fellowships 2019 are now closed.
 This will be the final year the Kathleen Fitzpatrick Visiting Fellowships are offered by the Laureate Program in International Law before its conclusion in 2020.